matthias-reis/carda-gatsby/content/articles/2022/05/dream-vision-interview-en.md

 title: Dream Vision Founder Jan Oblak
 subTitle: '"Psychology Fascinates Me"'
 seoTitle: Dream Vision Founder Jan – Post-Rock Interview
 description: Dream Vision founder Jan just released his debut album.
 After starting his solo project in December, he had already released some songs in January.
 Time for an interview.
 excerpt: Jan Oblak, who you might know as one of the founding members of the atmospheric post-metal project Zorya from Slovenia, started his new solo project Dream Vision last December.
 His freshly released debut, "Rêves", is a dreamful mix of electronic blackgaze and post-rock music with influences in the post-black and depressive black metal genre.
 I now had the chance to talk to the multi-instrumentalist who recorded the whole album all by himself.
 image: https://storage.googleapis.com/cardamonchai-media/2022-05-30/dream-vision-jan-jpg-imagine-080808_191a12_1024_768/640.webp
-copyrigt: Dream Vision
+copyright: Dream Vision
 ogImage: https://storage.googleapis.com/cardamonchai-media/2022-05-30/dream-vision-jan-fb-jpg-imagine-080808_191a13_1200_628/640.webp
 labels:
   - Dream Vision